a-detiste/cruft-ng/README.md

 * Debian

-* cruft-ng uses mlocate binary database instead of running 'find' on the whole file system, this way, it can also be setgid mlocate to be able to access the db and be run by any user;
+* cruft-ng used to use `mlocate` binary database instead of running 'find' on the whole file system, this way, it could also be setgid `mlocate` to be able to access the db and be run by any user;
   while cruft need to be run as root.

+* PS: nowadays `mlocate` has been replaced by `plocate`.
+  The new binary database is in a private format without a promise of stability, so cruft-ng simply calls ou the `plocate` binary.
+  This means it can run as non-root and mostly gives the same results.
+It of course can not list files only root can see.

 * cruft scan `/home` with find *twice*, only to detect files not owned by /home/$user & broken symlinks;